So to say an “all-natural hospital birth” might sound like a contradiction, but it’s basically occupying a hospital bed for a night.

 I had a midwife appointment that day so I showered up and headed in.
 I told them that things might be starting.
 They checked me, 4cm dilated!
 Nothing going on though.
 Well, naturally I requested a membrane strip.
 Um yeah, that took care of things.
 The cramps really picked up.
 I downloaded the contraction timing app for my phone in the parking lot and started timing the contractions on my drive home.
 Not the best idea.
 Almost had to pull over once and breathe through them.

 Why did I go home?
 Because I had some laundry to fold!
 Of course!

 12: 30: I cleaned the kitchen, swept the floor, and went downstairs to get some work done.
 On my labor ball, I went between working on my computer, folding the last load of laundry, and timing contractions while breathing through them.
 I put my suitcase by the door so I was ready to rumble!
 If you want to know what I brought in my suitcase, check out this post that I did all about that!

 1: 00: My husband arrived home and buzzed around me as I doused myself in essential oils.

 2:00: All checked in at the hospital and seriously breathing through contractions.
-The hubs putting counter pressure on my back with each one.
-Life saver!
+The hubs put counter pressure on my back with each one.
+Lifesaver!
 Erin, my photographer arrived and started to capture my labor on film.
 I kept oiling myself up with all of the essential oils that I brought along.

 5:01: HE arrived.
 We did not know if he was a boy or a girl.
 Came out crying.
 Ten fingers, ten toes.
 Perfection.
 Enter: endorphins and oxytocin!
 My favorite part about natural labor, you transcend into a state of nirvana.
 A natural chemical high brought on by your body’s response to the pain.
 Bliss.
 Baby in my arms and endorphin high.